bortlog-systems-design/systems-design/README.md

 Ideally, this list of topics should be personalized for the current user based on their recent likes, tweets, or people they follow.

+### Week 5:

+Original Twitter is going through a very turbulent path, and a lot of users are concerned about the safety of direct messages between users.
+As you may know, current twitter has no end-to-end encryption, so theoretically, someone within the company can access and read all private messages or even send someone a message in the name of the other person that you trust.

+Our app should not be vulnerable to such problems.
+Let's design storng end-to-end encrypted messaging functionality with open protocol, so even users of alternative apps could send messages to our users if they implement our protocol.

+Bonus points if you find a defense mechanism against man-in-the-middle attacks that do not require people to manually compare signatures using another communication channel as Signal and Telegram do.

+Additional bonus points if you find a way to replicate end-to-end encrypted conversations to the same account on other devices because some apps do not allow that.